dimagi/commcare-sync/README.md

 npm run dev-watch
 ```

-## Running Celery
+### Running Celery

-Celery is used to run background tasks.
+Celery is used to run background tasks, including all the commcare-export runs as well as
+the scheduled tasks.
 To run it you can use:

 ```bash
 celery -A commcare_sync worker -l info
 ```

-Or to also include periodic tasks:
+Or to also include periodic tasks to run all exports on a schedule:

 ```bash
 celery -A commcare_sync worker -l info -B
 ```

-## Running Tests
+### Running Tests

 To run tests: